davidj778/Active-Directory/README.md

 <p>
 <p>
-Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\john_admin”
+Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\john_admin”.
+Confirm that you are logged in as the new user by using command prompt.
 </p>
 <img src="https://i.imgur.com/Mxlj5SK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>